camunda/camunda-docs-manual/site/src/documents/api-references/deployment-descriptors/tags/process-archive.html.md

     <td>false</td>
     <td>
       <p>
-        Can be used for explicitly listing the paths to process definitions that are part of this deployment.
+        Can be used to explicitly list the paths to process definitions that are part of this deployment.
       </p>
       <p>
         <strong>Attributes:</strong>